By Colette Perold and Eric Dirnbach

 The discussion of alternate forms of organizing has become increasingly urgent as the number of unionized workers has declined for decades.

-The percentage of all workers who are union members, organized into traditional unions with union recognition and contracts, is called “union density” or the “union membership rate.”
+As mentioned in an earlier section, the percentage of all workers who are union members, organized into traditional unions with union recognition and contracts, is called “union density” or the “union membership rate.”
 This figure peaked in the 1950s at about 35%.
 The number of total union members peaked in 1979 with about 21 million workers.
-These numbers have been falling for decades.
+These numbers have been falling for decades since.
+This chart shows the union density over the last century, and more importantly, the decline since the 1950s.

 Beginning with the Reagan administration in the 1980s, the federal government aided the attack on organized labor through intense levels of union busting, the removal of regulations on corporations, and decades of conservative court decisions that made organizing and striking more difficult.

 This is a result of the employers’ move to restructure tens of millions of jobs, including shifting work overseas or to non-union facilities, outsourcing work to domestic subcontractors, and misclassifying workers as independent contractors.
+Employers also ramped up their union busting.
 Beginning with the Reagan administration in the 1980s, the federal government aided the attack on organized labor through intense levels of union busting, the removal of regulations on corporations, and decades of conservative court decisions that made organizing and striking more difficult.

-A changing economy, corporate decisions, and union busting were then met on the labor side by a lack of success at large-scale organizing efforts, and an effort to pursue labor-management partnerships that often failed to deliver any benefits.
-This entire labor relations framework is extremely difficult to organize within on a large scale.
+A changing economy, corporate restructuring, and union busting were then met on the labor side not by large-scale organizing efforts but instead by labor-management partnerships that often failed to deliver any benefit.
 Again and again, unions lobbied to pass labor law reform that would help penalize union-busting and enable more organizing, but all these efforts have failed.
+While the NLRB under Democratic administrations is often better at enforcing labor law and has made pro-union procedural changes, it can only do so much without more substantive legal changes.

-Today, 14 million workers are union members, which is only about 10% of all workers.
+Today, 14 million workers are union members, about 10% of all workers.

-Today, 14 million workers are union members, which is only about 10% of all workers.
-This chart above shows the union density over the last century, and more importantly, the decline since the 1950s.
-The private sector union density today is particularly alarming at only about 6%, similar to the early 1900s, while the public sector is about 34%.
+Today more than 14 million workers are union members, about 10% of all workers.
+Private-sector union density today is particularly alarming at only about 6%, similar to the early 1900s, while the public sector is about 32%.
 The percentage of workers covered by union contracts, which also includes workers who choose to not be union members but are in the bargaining unit, is slightly higher for all these numbers.

 This decline is not because workers don’t want unions anymore.
 Tens of millions of non-union workers approve of unions and want to join them.
-Gallup’s August 2022 poll of union approval shows public support for unions at 71%, the highest level since 1965.
+Gallup’s August 2024 poll of union approval shows public support for unions at 70%, among the highest levels since 1965.
+Over three quarters of workers under 35 approve of unions.

 Tens of millions of non-union workers approve of unions and want to join them.

-For decades, surveys have shown that there is a tremendous “worker voice gap,” an unmet need for worker organizations.
-A recent survey shows that nearly 50% of non-union workers would vote for a union if they could.
-A 2021 survey found that “56% say the large reduction over the past several decades in the percentage of workers who are represented by unions has been “somewhat” or “very” bad for the country, while 60% say this has been bad for working people.”
-Another recent poll found strong support among workers for unions at their workplace, with the highest support from those who earn less than $25,000 per year (58%), between $25,000 and $50,000 per year (57%), and among people with less than a high school education (60%).
-More than half of lower income workers would support a strike at their job.
+For decades, surveys have shown that there is a tremendous “worker-voice gap,” an unmet need for worker organizations.
+A 2018 survey shows that nearly 50% of non-union workers would vote for a union if they could.
+A 2021 survey found that “56% say the large reduction over the past several decades in the percentage of workers who are represented by unions has been ‘somewhat’ or ‘very’ bad for the country, while 60% say this has been bad for working people.”
+Another 2021 poll found strong support among workers for unions at their workplace with the highest support from those who earn less than $25,000 per year (58%), between $25,000 and $50,000 per year (57%), and among people with less than a high school education (60%).
+More than half of lower-income workers would support a strike at their job.
+(See “Membership-based Organizing” in Further Resources).